Niall Keown

-Niall Martin Keown (born 5 April 1995) is a former professional footballer who played as a defender.
-He began his career with Reading before joining Partick Thistle in 2017, initially on loan.
+Niall Martin Keown (born 5 April 1995) is a professional football coach and former player, who works as a youth coach at Oxford United.
+Keown played as a defender, beginning his career with Reading before joining Partick Thistle in 2017, initially on loan.
 Born in England, he has represented the Republic of Ireland under-21 team.
 He is the son of former Arsenal and England international Martin Keown.

 Club career

 Reading

 Keown joined the Reading Academy in 2011.

 He made his debut, for Reading in their 2–1 Championship victory over Brighton & Hove Albion on 10 March 2015, coming on as a 92nd-minute substitute for Danny Williams.

 Keown signed a new three-year contract with Reading on 14 July 2015.

 Partick Thistle

 In January 2017, Keown went on trial with Partick Thistle, featuring for them in their friendly against Lokeren, before signing on loan with Partick Thistle for the remainder of the season on 24 January 2017.

 On 1 July 2017, Keown moved to Partick Thistle permanently on a two-year contract from Reading for an undisclosed fee.
 Following Partick Thistle's relegation at the end of the 2017–18 season, Keown was put up for sale by Thistle.

 With his contract due to expire at the end of the 2018–19 season, Keown was loaned to St Johnstone in January 2019.